 Safeguarding Reporting Procedure

-If there is no immediate risk but you have concerns about the welfare of a student or adult at risk, or you have concerns about the behaviour or practice of an instructor, coach, or anyone else involved in the sport, then talk to our Compliance Officer on 01162 785 271 or email:
+If there is no immediate risk, and you have concerns about the welfare of a student or an adult at risk.
+Have concerns about the behaviour or practice of an instructor, coach, or anyone involved in the sport.
+You can contact our Safeguarding Officer at firstname.lastname@example.org.

 Safeguarding Policy Statement